Skip to content

 Thyrocare India NABL/CAP Accredited Free Home Collection

-Book Thyrocare’s comprehensive ANA Profile (ENA Blot) panel across India.
+Book Thyrocare’s comprehensive ANA Blot Profile (ENA) panel across India.
 Reports include 18 nuclear and cytoplasmic antigens to support autoimmune evaluations.

-Summary of ANA Profile test information and booking details
+Summary of ANA Blot Profile test information and booking details

-Also Known AsANA 17/18 Blot, ENA Blot Testing, Extractable Nuclear Antigen Panel.
+Also Known AsANA 17/18 Blot, ENA Blot Testing, Extractable Nuclear Antigen Panel, Comprehensive ANA Panel Testing.

 Discounted Price₹3,499 (Flat 50% off on MRP: ₹7,000)